 Nicolas Steno was born as Niels Stensen, but is better known by the Latinized form Nicholas Steno.
 The son of a goldsmith was baptized Lutheran in the St. Nikolai Church in Copenhagen, Denmark, and attended the Latin School near the Liebfrauenkirche in his hometown from 1648 to 1656, the most prestigious school in the country at the time.
 He left Denmark around 1660 intending to study medicine at the University of Leiden.
-His studies of anatomy, which he continued in Rostock, Amsterdam, Leyden, Paris, Pisa, and Montpellier.
-There he came into contact with the leading physicians of his time.
-Through his own research, he discovered the parotid gland duct in the section of a sheep’s head in 1660.
+His studies of anatomy, which he continued in Rostock, Amsterdam, Leiden, Paris, Pisa, and Montpellier.
+There he came into contact with the leading doctors of his time.
+Through his own research, he discovered the parotid gland’s excretory duct in the section of a sheep’s head as early as 1660.
 His lectures and anatomical demonstrations made him famous throughout Europe.
-In 1661 he wrote and defended his dissertation on the parotid gland duct duct which he discovered.
-After learning of the death of his stepfather in 1663, he returned to Copenhagen, where he published the book “Observations on Muscles and Glands“, in which he proved that the heart is a muscle.
+In 1661, he wrote and defended his dissertation on the excretory duct of the parotid gland he had discovered.
+After he learned of his stepfather’s death in 1663, he returned to Copenhagen, where he published the book “Observations on Muscles and Glands” in Latin, in which he proved that the heart is a muscle.
 When his mother died soon afterwards, he left Copenhagen and travelled to Paris.
 During this time, he was awarded the title of Doctor of Medicine by the University of Leiden in absentia.
 The polymath Nicolas Steno mastered eight languages.
 He learned German from friends and acquaintances of his parents.
 He learned Latin, Greek, Hebrew and Arabic at school.
 Later he acquired Dutch, French, Italian and English.

 Shark Teeth on the Rocks